British Columbia - Moraine Lake and the snow-draped mountains

 Sunrise by Moraine Lake and canoeing at Lake Louise

-We'll start the day with an incredible sunrise at Moraine Lake and canoeing at Lake Louise.
-Today, we’ll need to rise very early, but trust us—the view that will greet us and start our day is well worth it.
-Moraine Lake is a favourite spot for tourists.
-Watching the sunrise is a tradition for the more motivated travellers.
-One great thing is that we'll enjoy an amazing view.
-The other is that we'll avoid the crowds that appear later in the day.
-This lake is nestled between the majestic mountains and beautiful forests of Canada.
-The water is so blue, you'll wonder if you're still dreaming.
+We'll start the day with an extraordinary sunrise by Moraine Lake and paddle a canoe on Lake Louise.
+Today, we'll need to rise very early, but believe us—the stunning view that will greet us and start our day is worth it.
+Moraine Lake is a favourite among tourists.
+Catching the sunrise is a tradition for the more motivated adventurers.
+One positive aspect is that we'll enjoy a breathtaking view.
+The other is that we'll avoid the crowds that will appear later in the day.
+This lake is nestled among the majestic mountains and beautiful forests of Canada.
+Its water is so blue, you'll wonder if you're still asleep and this is part of your dream.

 Lake Louise is the calling card of Banff National Park.
-It’s also one of the most famous lakes in Canada and one of the most visited lakes in the world.
-It's truly incredible.
+It is also one of the most famous lakes in all of Canada and one of the most visited lakes in the world.
+It's incredible.
 The water has such a beautiful blue hue, and the mountains reflect in it like a postcard.
 The place is magical, and you'll fall in love with it.
-Amidst this incredible beauty, we’ll grab the canoes and dive into our adventure to savour the atmosphere longer and more closely.
-We’ll camp overnight at Tunnel Mountain Village II campground.
+Amidst this breathtaking beauty, we'll grab the canoes and embark on our adventure, soaking in the atmosphere for a longer, closer experience.
+We'll camp out at Tunnel Mountain Village II campground.

 Day 6